rinormaloku/istio-mastery/istio-setup.md

 ```

-What we get out of the box:
+X. What we get out of the box:

 ```bash
  # Kiali